ska-telescope/developer.skatelescope.org/src/development/orchestration-guidelines.rst

 Gitlab
 ~~~~~~

-Once the changes had been pushed it will be built in Gitlab as soon as it has synced from Github.
+Once the changes had been pushed it will be built in Gitlab.
 Find the pipeline builds at `https://gitlab.com/ska-telescope/skampi/pipelines <https://gitlab.com/ska-telescope/skampi/pipelines>`_.

 If the pipeline completes successfully, the full integration environment will be available at `https://integration.engageska-portugal.pt <https://integration.engageska-portugal.pt>`_.